Setting Up Arch Linux With BTRFS, Encryption, and Swap

 This blog post will demonstrate how I set up a new Arch Linux install with BTRFS, an encrypted filesystem with dm-crypt

-, and encrypted swap partition via a swap file.
+, encrypted swap partition via a swap file, and (optionally) hibernation.
 This post assumes some basic familiarity with the command line, Linux distros, and terminology around installing a Linux distro.

 Why?